codeGROOVE-dev/gitMDM/README.md

 Attackers can read compliance reports and delete them.
 That's it.
 They cannot push commands, install software, or access agent machines.

 **Why not just use osquery?**
-osquery is powerful but requires careful configuration to avoid information leakage. gitMDM is purpose-built for compliance with security as the primary design constraint.
+osquery is a great platform to build an MDM on top of, but its cross-platform support is limited.

 **How do you prevent supply chain attacks?**
 Agents are built from source, checks are compiled in, and with Sigstore integration, all configurations are cryptographically signed with identity verification.
 Minimal dependencies.